selfishone/DailyCodingChallenge/README.md

 Coding Strategies:
 1. Recursion: To implement this we need to define the base cases and then a iteration variable, base cases will help to end the recursion loop.
+2. Iterative strategies are better space wise because we dont store method calls<related data> in a call stack, where as recursive            solutions are simpler to imagine and write

 Strategies to process arrays:
 1. Two pointers from both ends of array